Worried about taking on debt to fund a legal education? Concerned that your career choices might make repaying law school loans unmanageable?

 Download our Excel PGDRA benefit calculator worksheet (XLSX) for more information and to see if you may qualify based on your specific situation.
 Please note that this tool provides an estimate only.
 Assessments will be based on the information and documentation provided with your application.

-(This calculator worksheet was updated on May 28, 2021 to reflect recent changes to cost of living calculations under the Market Basket Measure.)
+(This calculator worksheet was updated on May 28, 2021 to reflect recent changes to cost of living calculations under the Market Basket Measure and again on June 28, 2022 to account for inflation and increased housing costs.)

 Completed applications must be emailed with all supporting documents according to the instructions on the application form.